Coal pits to solar plants

 in project financing for construction and operation

-North Macedonia was born with a wealth of legacy infrastructure.
-The Yugoslavian era left behind a well-developed power system that relied on lignite and hydropower.
-Proceeding decades, however, saw little to no investment in new energy generation and modernization.
+North Macedonia emerged from Yugoslavia with a wealth of well-developed legacy infrastructure based on lignite and hydropower.
+Proceeding decades, however, saw little investment, leading to falling effective capacity and increasing electricity imports.